An Adventurous 3 Day Auckland Itinerary

 If you want to enjoy magnificent views but don't want to try bungee jumping, a bridge climb is also possible.
 Bungee jumping and bridge climbing are popular activities, so be sure to book your spot in advance.

-🏨 Accommodations near the Auckland Harbour Bridge
+🏨 Accommodations close to the Auckland Harbour Bridge

 Rangitoto Island